dgroomes/dev-containers-playground/README.md

 - [x] DONE Implement the `basic/` subproject
    - DONE Re-work it to not use SSH because of the port forward shortcomings of the CLI.
 Just run the basic Go program.
 This truly becomes a "hello world" example.
-- [ ] Implement the `custom/` subproject
+- [x] DONE Implement the `custom/` subproject
    - Use DevPod
-   - I want to use a custom template.
+   - (Update: I used custom features) I want to use a custom template.
-   - Consider using SSH here.
+   - (Update: I'll get to that soon enough; also DevPod kind of already does it?)
+Consider using SSH here.
-- [ ] Can "features" depend on other features?
+- [x] (Answer: yes, looks like it from the docs) Can "features" depend on other features?
 It's probably not a good idea to get very nested, but I want to know what's possible.
 - [ ] Make a connection to things like Dagger and Nix.
 I've had my eye on these things.
 I like their ideas.
 I'm not sure they are a good fit for me right now, but it's important to keep them in the mix because I'm especially unsure about how useful DevContainers is for me and I don't want to find myself building a substantial dependency on DevContainers because of its shakey foundations on ad hoc shell scripting and a never-fully-baked reference implementation (the CLI).